immanuelgoko07-ctrl/ML2-CAPSTONE/README.md

 ---

-## 10. Conclusion
+## 9. Conclusion

-This project demonstrates how machine learning and GenAI can be combined to analyze complex public health data.
+This project demonstrates how machine learning can be used to analyze complex public health data.
 By identifying trends, evaluating prevention strategies, and forecasting future malaria risks, the study provides valuable insights to support evidence-based decision-making in the fight against malaria in Africa.

 ---

-## 11. Tools & Technologies
+## 10. Tools & Technologies

 * Python (Pandas, NumPy, Scikit-learn)
 * XGBoost / LightGBM